apache/druid/docs/design/overlord.md

 ## Autoscaling

 The autoscaling mechanisms currently in place are tightly coupled with our deployment infrastructure but the framework should be in place for other implementations.
 We are highly open to new implementations or extensions of the existing mechanisms.
-In our own deployments, MiddleManager services are Amazon AWS EC2 nodes and they are provisioned to register themselves in a [galaxy](https://github.com/ning/galaxy) environment.
+In our own deployments, Middle Manager services are Amazon AWS EC2 nodes and they are provisioned to register themselves in a [galaxy](https://github.com/ning/galaxy) environment.

-If autoscaling is enabled, new MiddleManagers may be added when a task has been in pending state for too long.
-MiddleManagers may be terminated if they have not run any tasks for a period of time.
+If autoscaling is enabled, new Middle Managers may be added when a task has been in pending state for too long.
+Middle Managers may be terminated if they have not run any tasks for a period of time.